pate0304/ws-mobile-kotlin-irenicj/README.md

              * Library initialization
              * Requires Minimum android version 23
-             * The app manifest should have allowed ACCESS_FINE_LOCATION, INTERNET permissions */ val library = Library()
+             * The app manifest should have allowed ACCESS_FINE_LOCATION, INTERNET permissions
+             * *Library does not prompt for turning on location permission for the application
+             * The application must have the location enabled for all time or while using app from system's location settings.
+             */

+            val library = Library()

             /**